 British nationals walking in the Avila National Park have been robbed at gunpoint.
 If you want to visit the Avila, stick to popular trails and times and where possible go in a group.

 Only use pre-booked taxis rather than hailing them in the street.
 Hotels will normally book a taxi from a reputable company or supply their own limousine service.

 Avoid public transport.
 A number of robberies at gunpoint have recently been reported on the Caracas metro.
 There are regular reports of passengers being robbed on public buses.

 Frequent protests have taken place over the past year in Caracas and other towns and cities across the country.
 Some have been in response to economic issues like electricity, water and food shortages, others have been political protests.

 Some protests have resulted in injuries or deaths.
 There have also been cases of looting in response to shortages of goods, and crowds lynching suspected criminals.
 The police and National Guard are heavily armed and protests can take place or turn violent with little warning.
-The authorities often use tear gas and buckshot containing plastic pellets to disperse protests, and they sometimes arrest large numbers of people.
+The authorities often use tear gas and buckshot/plastic pellets to disperse protests, and they sometimes arrest large numbers of people.
 You should avoid large public gatherings and you should not cross police lines or civilian-run barricades.
 Remain alert at all times.